Magi-KS/GurimoA/src/contents/records/rails-is-slow.md

 # Rails Is Slow

 Rails is slow, is what you hear from people when they complain about how under performing a Rails application is, but why is Rails slow?
-I've heard various kind of response from people over time, "because Ruby is slow", "Because Rails is bloated" but is that true?
-That is what I will attempt to demystify in this post by performing some simple test.
+I've heard various kind of responses from people over time, "because Ruby is slow", "Because Rails is bloated" but is that true?
+That is what I will attempt to demystify in this post by performing some simple tests.

-## The Test
+## The Tests

-I have decided to perform the test by having just Rails out of the box as it is with 2 different Rack application server which I think are the most commonly used among Rails deployment, [Unicorn](https://github.com/defunkt/unicorn) and [Puma](https://github.com/puma/puma).
+I have decided to perform the tests by having just Rails out of the box as it is with 2 different Rack application server, which I think are the most commonly used among Rails deployment, [Unicorn](https://github.com/defunkt/unicorn) and [Puma](https://github.com/puma/puma).

-What I am testing here is the request per second handled the application server, specifically the the application logic.
+What I am testing here is the requests per second handled by the application server, specifically the the application logic.
 What I am not testing here is serving of static assets which any experienced Rails developer should know is best fulfilled by Nginx.

-For the test I have prepared 2 endpoints:
+For the tests I have prepared 2 endpoints:
 - `/` will just respond with 'hello world'
 - `/simulated_io?delay=1` will respond with 'simulated io' after `delay` amount of seconds.

 To test the endpoints I will be sending traffic to them with [Plow](https://github.com/six-ddc/plow).

-In order for the test to be as transparent as possible I've made a [GitHub repository](https://github.com/Magi-KS/rails-benchmark) that you can use to run the test on your own machine with ease because it is dockerized.
+In order for the tests to be as transparent as possible I've made a [GitHub repository](https://github.com/Magi-KS/rails-benchmark) that you can use to run the test on your own machine with ease because it is dockerized.

 ## Rails With Unicorn